Academic Year / Semester Abroad

 As part of numerous academic field trips offered each term, you’ll get to visit museums and historic sites in Florence, as well as artists’ and designers’ studios, private collections, galleries, art fairs, and theaters.
 Trips to other famous Italian cities offer more exciting learning opportunities and new adventures abroad.

 You’ll also have extensive access to modern and historic art collections, research libraries, and contemporary art museums.
 Advanced students may be eligible to take a directed independent study or traineeship in a design firm, museum, or gallery.

-There are many opportunities to exhibit your own artwork in SACI’s two galleries, and the Academic Semester Abroad culminates in a major end-of-semester student exhibition which also gives you the chance to display your work to the public in Florence.
+There are many opportunities to exhibit your own artwork in SACI’s two galleries in Florence, and the Academic Semester Abroad culminates in a major end-of-semester student exhibition, which also gives you the chance to display your work to the Florentine public.

 Our study abroad programs emphasize connection to art and community, so you’ll find many ways to get involved in Florence through your studies.
 As part of class work, SACI students often create artwork for local hospitals and human rights organizations, and restore major art treasures that are a part of Italy’s cultural heritage.
 Outside of class, student volunteers can teach English at elementary schools, serve as English-language museum guides, and assist at human rights agencies.
 Through these opportunities you’ll not only get to give back, you’ll also enrich your own learning experience and make lifelong connections.

 The Study Abroad Experience at SACI